ShravanMeena/ADVANCED_TODO_APP/README.md

 To-do application for keeping to-do records of past, present and future.

 ## Features
-- Create new chat task.
+- Create new task/notes.
-- Edit existing task.
+- Edit existing task/notes.
-- Set your task completed.
+- Set your task/notes completed.
 - Delete task.
 - View task details.
+- Attractive UI.

 ## Technology Stack Used In This Project
 * ReactJs